Did you know?

 The mantle and mucus cover the violet sea snail’s body

 A thin, transparent film called a mantle also covers the snail’s body.
 This film helps to protect the body and keep it moist at all times.
-If that’s not enough, remember that the snail also has a pair of tentacles on its head, which it uses to sense its surroundings and locate food.
+It also has a pair of tentacles on its head, which it uses to sense its surroundings and locate food.

 Diet